martinabeleda/blackjack-tracker/README.md

 ```

 ### Create a symbolic link to OpenCV on your machine
-Note 1 : Skip this section if you've done this before
+Note 1 : Skip this section if you've already created this symbolic link

 Note 2: You need to have OpenCV compiled on your machine for python 3.
 If you haven't, I would recommend this link:
 https://www.learnopencv.com/install-opencv3-on-ubuntu/